tigera-solutions/fortinet-enablement/modules/creating-your-k8s-cluster.md

   ```

-3. Make sure you follow the below steps to setup `kubectl`
+3. Make sure you follow the below steps to setup `kubectl` and take note/save of the `kubeadm join ` coomand that was provided.

   ```
   $ mkdir -p $HOME/.kube